 I’ve said this too many times: when the criminal justice system is forced to kow-tow to the rants of the media, bad decisions ensue.

-As a result of this heart-felt media outpouring, Correctional Services Minister David Elliott intervened and returned the offender to a maximum security classification.
+As a result of this heart-felt media outpouring, Corrective Services Minister David Elliott intervened and returned the offender to a maximum security classification.
 At the same time, he reclassified 11 other life-sentence prisoners to maximum security.
-(It is worth noting that Elliott announced his intervention via an exclusive statement to Hadley.)
+Notably, Elliott announced his intervention via an exclusive statement to Hadley.

 Apart from the fact that we have now a minister who genuflects to tabloid media, there are several immediate problems with treating life-sentence prisoners (‘lifers’) in this way.

 First there are the practical problems.
 Holding prisoners in higher security accommodation is, of course, more expensive.
 As John Paget, Inspector of Custodial Services, stated in a press release, “Inmates housed in accommodation rated higher than their security needs is a waste of public funds.”

 Justice Action argued that “Removing the possibility of reclassification and hope creates an extremely dangerous environment for staff and other prisoners.
 It removes any incentive for lifers to behave well and refrain from harming themselves or others.”

 Punishing the guilty is the responsibility of the Courts